B2ORG/T6-B2OP-PATCH/README.md

 ## Character commands

 In order to set a character, paste the right command into the console in the main menu (or at any point before the game actually begins).
-If you do it in game, changes will apply after a restart.
+You may have to leave the map and enter again for it to take effect if you do it in game.
 For survival maps, host setting applies to all players.
 Please note, if a character is already taken, your setting will not be applied.

 - CIA